dayseanm04/Phishing-Attack-Detection-and-Social-Engineering-Analysis/01-Email-Analysis/Example-08-Fake-FDIC-Security-Update.md

 - The email claims to be from the **FDIC**, a U.S. federal government agency
 - The actual sender email is **Opal@boomansion.net**
+- Government agencies use **.gov** domains — any legitimate FDIC communication would come from an address ending in **@fdic.gov**

+A non-government domain is being used to impersonate a federal agency is a major red flag.

+---